aMarcireau/origami/README.md

 Visit the [releases page](https://github.com/aMarcireau/origami/releases) to download Origami for your platform.

+## Themes

+To change the color theme, edit the *colors.json* file with the path:
+- *Origami/resources/app* on Linux
+- *Origami.app/Contents/Resources/app* on macOS (right-cick on the app and choose *Show Package Contents*)
+- *Origami\resources/app* on Windows

+The *themes* directory of this repository contains several themes suggestions.

 ## Contribute

 Origami is build with [Electron](https://electronjs.org), [React](https://reactjs.org) and [Redux](https://redux.js.org).